wish-wg/webrtc-http-ingest-protocol/draft-ietf-wish-whip.md

 Protocol extensions supported by the WHIP sessions MUST be advertised to the WHIP client in the "201 Created" response to the initial HTTP POST request sent to the WHIP endpoint.
 The WHIP endpoint MUST return one "Link" header field for each extension that it supports, with the extension "rel" attribute value containing the extension URN and the URL for the HTTP resource that will be available for receiving requests related to that extension.

 Protocol extensions are optional for both WHIP clients and servers.
-WHIP clients MUST ignore any Link attribute with an unknown "rel" attribute value and WHIP session MUST NOT require the usage of any of the extensions.
+WHIP clients MUST ignore any Link attribute with an unknown "rel" attribute value and WHIP sessions MUST NOT require the usage of any extension.

 Each protocol extension MUST register a unique "rel" attribute value at IANA starting with the prefix: "urn:ietf:params:whip:ext" as defined in {{urn-whip-subspace}}.